Describe the brand in three words.

 The ‘pharmaceutical grade’ glycolic acid is a fallacy.
 Pharmaceutical grade bears no meaning in reality.
 It’s a marketing term.
 Then we have ammonium hydroxide.
-Why do US brands like ammonia as a buffer?
+US brands do like ammonia as a buffer.
+I prefer a bit of vinegar/witch hazel but they think their customers won’t be happy with the smell.
 Considered toxic past 6% in the EU, this is listed immediately after the glycolic at 10%, so I would hope it’s not between 6 and 9.9%.
 Then witch hazel, problematic for some, ok for me personally, regardless, it’s the least of your worries in this.

 The inclusion of retinyl palmitate is fine although it’s the vitamin a that’s the least likely to penetrate, and the cheapest.
 Further along the list you find menthol – added purely for the ‘cooling’ feel on the skin, it has no other purpose – and acetone.
 Acetone.
 Although the brand say that they use acetone nf, and that it’s not ‘really’ acetone, the fact remains that acetone will, by its very nature, deplete your skin of it’s natural lipids, something already compromised in people with acne, and the very skin type this entire range is aimed towards.